hphelion/documentation/hz.gettingstarted.md

 As you use HP Cloud, click on the "Overview" options any time to query current usage as well as usage during specific time frames.

-####Create an instance####
+####Create an instance#### {#Instance}
 1. Click "Instances" under "Manage Compute" to create an instance (virtual server).
 2. Click "+Launch Instance" in the upper right-hand navigation of the screen.You can leave the default choice of the "Any Availability Zone" (AZ) box to work across AZs, or click the drop box to specify  where to locate an instance.

-NOTE: You might specify an AZ for an instance if you want to segregate AZs per function for your own organizational purposes; e.g., you could select AZ1 for your data center, and set the remaining two up later for other discrete functions.
+Note: You might specify an AZ for an instance if you want to segregate AZs per function for your own organizational purposes; e.g., you could select AZ1 for your data center, and set the remaining two up later for other discrete functions.
 Such a setup is completely optional as the AZs share all information and work in tandem.

 #####Name the instance and launch#####
 1. Click the drop-down menu under "Flavor" to select the hardware bed you want to emulate, i.e., how much disk space and RAM you need.
 When you select a Flavor, the "Flavor Details" box displays: